TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Methods

 For EPN-612, we preserve the original per-user organization \cite{benalcazar_emg-epn-612_2020} and derive splits per user.
 When constructing the testing split, held-out examples per user are used, ensuring that samples from the same user do not appear across train, validation, or test splits.

 The model head architecture is lightweight and consists of a single fully connected linear layer that maps the pooled feature representation (max $192\times N_c$, $N_{c}=$ number of channels ) to the final class logits ($N_{o}$, $N_{o}=$number of outputs).
 No additional hidden layers, normalization modules, or non-linearities are used in the head.
 Hence, the model head has a maximum of $192 \times N_{c} \times N_{o}$ parameters.
 For training, we employ the cross-entropy loss computed over the predicted logits and the corresponding ground-truth labels.
-We evaluate performance using Accuracy, F1-score, and AUROC, with the respective definitions given below:
+We evaluate performance using Accuracy, F1-score, and AUROC.